the beautifully renovated

 “What We Want,” a quirky trio choreographed by Corrinne Bailey, reflects on the present sociopolitical state.
 Three females sweep the stage back and forth, tired of waiting to hear what others have determined for them.
 Each explores her own choices, but together, they create a new path.

 A full-ensemble work by Hannah Williamson explores the mind of a woman from an era ruled by decorum and outward appearances.
 Madness and hysteria expand as she struggles to find temperance.

 6620 Montgomery Road

 Please ring the doorbell for assistance with the front door.

 MamLuft&Co.
 Dance’s season work is made possible through the Louise Dieterle Nippert Musical Arts Fund of the Greenacres Foundation and the generosity of more than 40,000 contributors to the ArtsWave Community Campaign.
 The Ohio Arts Council helps to fund this organization with state tax dollars to encourage economic growth, educational excellence, and cultural enrichment for all Ohioans.
-This project was supported in part by state tax dollars allocated by the Ohio Legislature to the Ohio Arts Council (OAC).
-The OAC is a state agency that funds and supports quality arts experiences to strengthen Ohio communities culturally, educationally, and economically.
+This project was supported in part by the Ohio Arts Council, which receives support from the State of Ohio and the National Endowment for the Arts.
 ML&Co.’s performance season is sponsored by The Louise Taft Semple Foundation and The Wohlgemuth Herschede Foundation.
 This production is made possible through a partnership with Kennedy Heights Arts Center, where MamLuft&Co.
 Dance is the dance-company-in-residence.